FrameworkComputer/linux-docs/framework13/Fedora41-amd-fw13.md

 - Browse to the horizontal line in the upper left corner, click to open it.
 - Type out the word terminal, click to open it.
-- Copy/paste in the code below (use either the immediate temporary fix or persistent fix).
+- Copy and paste in the code below (use either the immediate temporary fix or persistent fix).
-- Then press the enter key, user password, enter key.
+- Then press the <kbd>⏎ Enter</kbd> key, user password, <kbd>⏎ Enter</kbd> key.

 ```
 # Immediate temporary fix to disable power save for running session (no reboot required)